GMT104/Platworm4.1/readme.md

 **Worms**
 ===============

-A project worms and their daily living.
+A project about worms and their daily living.
-This include shooting, eating, dying and amusing people like **you**.
+This includes shooting, eating, dying and amusing people like **you**.

 - *Worms Mechanics* 	 contains all aspects concerning the worms and their daily world.
 - *Statements*		 is used to parse programs
 - *Expressions*		 is used to parse programs
 - *Parser Misc*		 some miscellaneous files to parse programs
-- *Others*		 code to start worms (including pictures, levels and programs)
+- *Others*		 contains code to start worms (including pictures, levels and programs)